jennyhuang3555/enneagram-app/README.md

 - talk with an AI coach that understands your enneagram type from your quiz results
-- billing for paid accounts
+- for the AI chat GPT API, I am using gpt-3.5-turbo model

 # Results page